 - High Protein Milkshake - read recipe here

-- Peanut butter & fruit snacks (apple PB granola recipe)
+- Peanut butter & fruit snacks (find our Apple Peanut Butter Granola recipe here)

 100g of boiled soybeans contains 24g of protein.
 Soybean is quite versatile and can be used to make a variety of foods, including salads, main courses, and snacks.

 Almonds are a terrific option for you to get more protein in your diet if you occasionally love snacking.
 Apart from the 5 soaked almonds every morning, you can add roasted almonds to your snack, shaved almonds to your oat bowls or almond butter to your toast.
 With 24g of protein per 100g, almond butter is a great addition to your diet.

 - Almond Milk (read: How to Make Almond Milk at Home)